wirl-ice/SigLib/Sphinx/project.rst

 * gdal/ogr libraries - (https://gdal.org/)
 * PostrgreSQL/PostGIS (could be on another computer) (https://www.postgresql.org/ and https://postgis.net/)

 Note that it is possible to run the software without PosgresSQL/PostGIS but functionality will be limited.

 Nice to have:

 * It is highly recommended that you have access to QGIS or ArcGIS to manipulate shapefiles
 * You should have a good Python Integrated Development Environment (IDE) - for example: Spyder, which can be installed via Anadonda
-* To work with ASF CEOS Files, you will need ASF MapReady software
+* To work with ASF CEOS Files, you will need ASF MapReady software (https://asf.alaska.edu/how-to/data-tools/data-tools/)
-* If you want to take advantage of multiple cores on your **linux** machine to greatly enhance processing speed you will need GNU Parallel
+* For Linux users, GNU Parallel (https://www.gnu.org/software/parallel/) can be used to drastically reduce runtimes by running SigLib on multiple computer cores.

-Sorry, but details on how to install and set up these dependencies is out of scope for this manual.
+Details on how to install and set up these dependencies is out of scope for this manual.

 Setup
 -----